 LEGOLAND STEM LABS

-BCA students will be attending the following STEM labs with their grade level:
+BCA students attended the following STEM labs with their grade level:

 Tall Towers; Compare natural and man-made structures, and learn what makes them stable.
 Experience the push and pull of forces on our earthquake table.